Senior Research Fellow

 Matić Bošković M., et al. (2016), Improving Commercial Cases Managment in the Federation of Bosnia and Herzegovina – Feasibility Study, Washington DC, the World Bank Group

-Ivana Stepanović is a PhD student at the department of Anthropology and Ethnology of Faculty of Philosophy in Belgrade and a researcher at the Institute for Criminological and Sociological Research Belgrade since 2014.
+Ivana Stepanović obtained a PhD at the department of Anthropology and Ethnology of Faculty of Philosophy in Belgrade in 2019 and she is a researcher at the Institute for Criminological and Sociological Research Belgrade since 2014.

 She is primarily interested in the issue of privacy, which is the topic of her PhD thesis as well as the focus of her research work at the Institute for Criminological and Sociological Research Belgrade.
 Her interest for this topic started while she was writing her master thesis „The Watchers and the Watched: Contribution to the Discussion on Conciliation between Privacy and Control“, which was awarded as one of the five best theses in her generation.She completed her MA studies in human rights at the University of Sarajevo and University of Bologna in 2011.